Department:School of Education & Social Care

 Recent research has addressed the disposition of regulatees in the corporate sector to comply with regulatory codes of governance (for the Economic & Social Research Council) and ways of improving the extent to which regulators share business data (for the UK Department of Business, Innovation and Skills).
 He has also led research projects for the Tenant Services Authority (on the regulatory data supplied by social housing providers) and the General Medical Council (on the domestic regulation of international medical graduates).
 In addition to his teaching responsibilities at Anglia Ruskin University he is also Research Programme Manager at the Centre for Housing and Planning Research, Department of Land Economy, University of Cambridge and Research Associate at the Centre for Business Research, Cambridge Judge Business School.

-Dr Sanderson would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Dr Sanderson would be pleased to consider supervising doctoral students with the following research interests/topics:

 Recent and current doctoral supervision as first supervisor: